Skip to content

 Is It Hard to Get Into Heartland Community College?
 Acceptance Rate & Requirements

 As a public institution in Normal, Illinois, Heartland Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 53%.
+The graduation rate is roughly 53%.

 Can I Afford It?